-Today's recipe is for Berry Lemon Cheesecake.
-It's one of those desserts that looks fancy and difficult to make, but it truly couldn't be any easier.
-Wait, I suppose that's not entirely true.
-You could go and BUY a cheesecake already made and ready to eat...
-THAT might be easier, but then it wouldn't be YOUR cheesecake.
-When all of your dinner guests are "oooing" and "ahhing" over the creamy wonderfulness of this dessert, I want YOU to be the one they give credit to!
-So put your apron on, wash your hands, and let's get started!
+This lemon cheesecake is one of those desserts that looks fancy and difficult to make, but it truly couldn’t be any easier.
+Wait, I suppose that’s not entirely true.
+You could go and buy a premade cheesecake… That might be easier, but then it wouldn’t be your homemade cheesecake.
+When all of your dinner guests are “oooing” and “ahhing” over the creamy wonderfulness of this dessert, I want you to be the one they give credit to!
+So put your apron on, wash your hands, and let’s get started!

-- 7 ounces (14 full sheets) graham cracker crumbs
+- 7 ounces (14 sheets) graham cracker crumbs

 - 1 cup sour cream

-- 2 Tablespoons lemon zest (approx. 2 lemons)
+- 2 Tablespoons lemon zest, (about 2 lemons)

 - 1 teaspoon vanilla extract